shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 With DCAP, the quote generation can be done either in-process, or out-of-process by working with a background service (called AESM) running on the same platform.
+  - Environment variable `SGX_AESM_ADDR` controls the selection.
+    - If `SGX_AESM_ADDR` is defined (regardless of its value), out-of-process quote generation is done.
+    - Otherwise if it is not defined, in-process quote generation is done.
   - On Linux platforms, access control for quote generation is enforced by the SGX Linux driver.
     - Every process that hosts a Quoting